Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-\textbf{Argument 3:} \emph{Algorithm~\ref{alg:consensus} satisfies the design criteria of Definition~\ref{def:practSelf}.~~} Theorem~\ref{thm:recovery} demonstrates that any complete invocation of binary consensus terminates within a finite number of steps.
+\textbf{Argument 3:} \emph{Algorithm~\ref{alg:consensus} satisfies the design criteria of Definition~\ref{def:practSelf}.~~} By Theorem~\ref{thm:recovery}, we know that any complete invocation of binary consensus terminates within a finite number of steps.
 Once that happens, the next well-initialized invocation of $\mathsf{propose}()$ can succeed independently of previous invocations.
 Argument 1 and Lemma~\ref{thm:probOneL} imply that with probability $\Pr(M) = 1- (1/2)^M$, a complete and well-initialized invocation of binary consensus satisfies the requirements of Definition~\ref{def:consensus}.

-\textbf{Argument 4:} \emph{All correct processors are expected to decide within four iterations of Algorithm~\ref{alg:consensus}.~~} {The proof of Claim~\ref{thm:probOne} considers two stages when demonstrating BC-termination (after starting from a well-initialized system state).} That is, all correct processors need to first use the same value, $v$, as their estimated one, see the assignment to $est_i[r][i]$ in lines~\ref{ln:estRiGetsV} to~\ref{ln:estRiGetsRandom}.
-Then, each correct processor waits until the next round in which the condition, $v_i = \mathrm{randomBit}_i(r_i)$, of the if-statesmen in line~\ref{ln:cupEqMore} holds, where $\mathrm{randomBit}()$ is the interface to the common coin.
+\textbf{Argument 4:} \emph{All correct nodes are expected to decide within four iterations of Algorithm~\ref{alg:consensus}.~~} {The proof of Claim~\ref{thm:probOne} considers two stages when demonstrating BC-completion (after starting from a well-initialized system state).} That is, all correct nodes need to first use the same value, $v$, as their estimated one, see the assignment to $est_i[r][i]$ in lines~\ref{ln:estRiGetsV} to~\ref{ln:estRiGetsRandom}.
+Then, each correct node waits until the next round in which the condition, $v_i = \mathrm{randomBit}_i(r_i)$, of the if-statesmen in line~\ref{ln:cupEqMore} holds, where $\mathrm{randomBit}()$ is the interface to the RCC.
 The rest of the proof is implied via the linearity of expectation and the following arguments regarding the expectation of each stage.

-\textbf{Stage I.~~} The proof of Claim~\ref{thm:probOne} reveals the case in which not all correct processors use the same value (Case 3).
-This is when the condition, $values = \{v\}$, of the if-statement in line~\ref{ln:estRiGetsV} is true but not for any correct processor $p_i\in\sP$.
+\textbf{Stage I.~~} The proof of Claim~\ref{thm:probOne} reveals the case in which not all correct nodes use the same value (Case 3).
+This is when the condition, $values = \{v\}$, of the if-statement in line~\ref{ln:estRiGetsV} is true but not for any correct node $p_i\in\sP$.
 We show how to bound by two the number of asynchronous rounds in which this situation can happen.
 Suppose that $values^r_i \neq \{v\}$.
 Note that, with probability $1/2$, the assignment in line~\ref{ln:estRiGetsRandom} sets the value {$\{v\}$} to $est_i[r][i]$.
 Once that happens, Stage I is finished and Stage II begins.
 If this does not happen, with probability $1/2$, Stage I needs to be repeated and so does the above arguments.
 Thus, within two rounds, Stage I is expected to end.